5931 Franklin Ave., Hollywood

 7515 Sunset Blvd., Hollywood

-Lifehouse makes custom tonics that are specialized to your specific ailment (fatigue, pain, congestion, etc.); they even have one for pregnancy.
-They make excellent meal replacement smoothies that are perfect for breakfast, but it’s also nice to stop by on a Sunday afternoon and stock up for the week ahead.
+Lifehouse makes custom tonics that are specialized to your specific ailment (fatigue, pain, congestion, etc.); there is even one for pregnancy.
+There are excellent meal-replacement smoothies that are perfect for breakfast, but it’s also nice to stop by on a Sunday afternoon and stock up for the week ahead.

 712 N. Heliotrope Dr., Hollywood